-Dates school will be closed: New Year's Day, President's Day, In March for "Spring Break", the Monday after Easter, Memorial Day, Independence Day, Labor Day, 3 Days at Thanksgiving, two weeks for Christmas Holidays.
+Dates school will be closed: New Year's Day, In March for "Spring Break", Memorial Day, Independence Day, Labor Day, 3 Days at Thanksgiving, Two weeks for Christmas Holidays.

 Office Hours: Monday through Friday, 9:00 am to 5:00 pm.
 Closed Saturday and Sunday.